amirmun99/3x3-Control-Pad/README.md

 #### Installing Required Libraries:

-1. **Download Libraries**: Download the /Lib folder from this Repo.
+1. **Download Libraries**: Download the Lib zip files from this Repo and extract it

 2. **Copy Required Libraries to Pico**:
    - Connect your Pico to your computer.